joshuaruppe/MatrixClock/README.md

   }
   ```

-- A settings.toml file on the CIRCUITPY root for Adafruit IO and timezone configuration:
+- A settings.toml file on the CIRCUITPY root for Adafruit IO authentication:

   ```toml